+

 5. Once linked, you’ll see the account in your 'Sub-account settings.'

-How to Request Access Using Leadsie (Recommended)
+Fastest way to Request Access with Leadsie (Recommended)

 Instead of manually requesting access through a Google Ads Manager account, you can use Leadsie's client onboarding software to automate the process.